"What

 The original Greek texts of 1 Tim.
 3:2 and 5:9-10 tell us that

-work in the church must have been "a woman of one man."
+wanted to work in the church must have been "a woman of one man."

-Yet Paul makes compassionate exceptions:
+Yet the Bible makes compassionate exceptions.

-must not leave him. ... a united family may, in Gods plan, result in the
+him, she must not leave him. ... a united family may, in Gods plan, result in the

 childrens salvation.